-We strive to coordinate early child development programmes, build stakeholders' capacity, create and manage knowledge, actively advocate, and strengthen partnerships in low and middle-income countries.
+We strive to enhance the implementation of early childhood development services, build stakeholders' capacity, create and manage knowledge, actively advocate, and strengthen partnerships in our programme countries.

 Early childhood care and support have a profound impact on the overall development of children and society at large.
 However, the World Bank estimates that 250 million children under the age of five live in poverty and lack health care, nutrition, learning, early stimulation and responsive care.
 Ultimately due to poverty and lack of vital services early in life, 250 million children do not reach their full developmental potential globally.
 Early Care International strives to improve the conditions for children in low and middle-income countries.

 Early Childhood Development (ECD) programmes support children’s growth and development from birth to age five.
 It includes programmes and services that support nurturing care, including health, nutrition, play, learning and protection.
 Its interventions address four developmental domains of a growing child-physical, cognitive, linguistic and socio-emotional development.
 Early Care International promotes and advocates for ECD programmes.
 To achieve our objectives, we:

 • Promote accessible, equitable and quality ECD programmes

 • Advocate and build the capacity of stakeholders

 Early Care International actively works with stakeholders to integrate play-based approaches and methods into ECD programmes.
 Play is a fundamental approach to enhance the holistic development of children.

 In the coming two years Early Care International will focus on projects that aim to improve Early Childhood services in Ethiopia.
 As most of the people working at the organisation have work and life experiences in Ethiopia, this has given an indepth cross-cultural understanding and vast network of organisations to effectively implement projects.